Popular Stories

 Loading the player...

 If you own citrus trees, you probably know that dealing with stink bugs is a common challenge.
-One of the most common varieties in Australia is officially known as “bronze orange bug”, but is commonly called a stink bug due to its foul odour.
+One of the most common varieties in Australia is officially known as “bronze orange bug” (Musgraveia sulciventris), but is commonly called a stink bug due to its foul odour.

 Advertisement

-According to the NSW Department of Primary Industries, these bugs are a native pest for coastal citrus and suck the sap and nutrients out of trees.
-An infestation can lead to wilted leaved and branches, dropped flowers and damaged citrus fruit.
+According to the NSW Department of Primary Industries, these bugs are native pests of coastal citrus and suck sap and nutrients from trees.
+These smelly bugs are most commonly found in Queensland and NSW.
+An infestation can lead to wilted leaves and branches, dropped flowers and damaged citrus fruit.

 How to identify stink bugs

-Before we get into control methods, it’s crucial to know your enemy.
-Stink bugs, also known as bronze orange bugs and shield bugs, are shield-shaped insects that come in a range of colours from green to brown depending on the species.
+Stink bugs, also known as bronze orange bugs and shield bugs (not to be confused with the brown marmorated stink bug), are shield-shaped insects that come in a range of colours from green to brown depending on the species.
 They emit a distinctive, unpleasant odour when threatened, hence their name.

 Stink bugs on citrus trees are a common issue.